Osama-NA/Bar-Graph-Creator/README.md

 # Bar Graph Creator
-Interactive bar graph generator using styled-components, hooks, context
+Creates a smooth bar graph with a click.

-This react web application creates a smooth bar graph with a click
+Bar graph generator using styled-components, hooks, context.

 ## Use